Scthe/ai-prompt-editor/README.md

 ## Usage

-The first step is to compile [lark grammar](src/lib/lark/prompt_grammar.lark) into `src/lib/lark/prompt_grammar_lark.js`.
-For now, you can copy the resulting file from [here]().
-If you want to generate it yourself, take a look at ["Generating JS file from lark grammar"](#generating-js-file-from-lark-grammar).
+Normally, the first step is to compile [lark grammar](src/lib/lark/prompt_grammar.lark) into `src/lib/lark/prompt_grammar_lark.js`.
+I've decided to commit this file into the repo, as GitHub would not be able to deploy the page without it.
+See ["Generating JS file from lark grammar"](#generating-js-file-from-lark-grammar) below for more info.

-Once you have this file, it's the usual yarn stuff:
+The rest is the usual yarn stuff:

 1. `yarn install`
 1. `yarn start` <- dev server